 He also acts for building professionals in disciplinary claims and is familiar with the operation of relevant legislation such as the Building Professionals Act 2005 and the Architects Act 2003.
 Matthew advises various building professionals including architects in relation to their consultant agreements in the building industry especially where those agreements are non-standard and involve a more complicated regime in relation to allocation of risk through indemnity clauses, assumption of liability, and associated insurance arrangements/obligations

-Representative of the building sector (vacant - awaiting appointment)
+Sarah Marshall, representative of the building sector